Pay with Bitcoin and get 10% OFF instantly!

 How fast does my internet need to be for IPTV in Canada?

-For reliable HD viewing, a stable connection of around 15–25 Mbps per stream is comfortable, and 4K benefits from more.
-Most standard Canadian broadband plans handle IPTV without issue, especially over a wired or strong Wi-Fi connection.
+For reliable HD viewing, a stable connection of roughly 15 to 25 Mbps per stream is comfortable, and 4K benefits from more.
+Most standard Canadian broadband plans handle IPTV easily, especially over a wired connection or a strong 5 GHz Wi-Fi signal.

-Can I watch on more than one device at once?
+Can I watch on more than one device at the same time?